-Students wishing to prepare themselves to become certified foresters can do so by enrolling in the combined-curriculum program in forestry.
-This program requires a student to take his first three years at Calvin College, completing a minimum of twenty seven courses, and his final two years in the School of Natural Resources at the University of Michigan.
+Students wishing to prepare themselves to become certified forester can do so by enrolling in the combined-curriculum program in forestry This program requires a student to take his first three years at Calvin College, completing a minimum of twenty-seven courses, and his final two years in the School of Natural Resources at the University of Michigan.
 At the end of his third year at Calvin, the student attends the University of Michigan summer camp.

-At the conclusion of the second year at the university the student will receive the five-year professional degree, Bachelor of Science in Forestry, from the University of Michigan if he has met the requirements for the degree.
-Students wishing to consider the combined-curriculum program in forestry, should consult Mr. Alan Gebben.
+After completion of the first full year's work in the School of Natural Resources at the university, the student is eligible for the Bachelor of Science in Letters and Forestry degree from Calvin College.
+At the conclusion of the second year at the university the student will receive the fiveyear professional degree, Bachelor of Science in Forestry, from the University of Michigan if he has met the requirements for the degree.

-The science requirements for the program are: Biology 151, 152, 251, 252, 313, 341, and 346; Mathematics 111 and 112; Earth Science 251 (geology); and Chemistry 103-104, Physics 221-222, or Physics 112 and Chemistry 113.
-The liberal arts requirements are: one course each in history, philosophy, and religion with an additional course from any one of the three; two courses in economics, political science, psychology, or sociology (By the end of the fifth year a student must have completed four courses in this area with two recommended in economics); four courses in art, literature, foreign language beyond the first-year level, music, or speech with at least one of these in English or American literature; English 100, and four semesters of basic physical education.
+The science requirements for the program are: Biology 151, 152 252, 313, 341, and 346; Mathematics 111 and 112; Earth Science 251 (geology); and a two-course sequence in Chemistry and/or Physics from one of the following: Chemistry 103-104, Chemistry 113-114, Physics 221-222, or Chemistry 113 and Physics 112.
+The liberal arts requirements are: one course each in history, philosophy, religion and theology with an additional course from one of the three or CPOL in the interim; Economics 151 plus one additional course from economics, sociology, psychology, or political science (By the end of the fifth year a student must have completed four courses in this area with two recommended in economics); one course in American or English Literature with two additional courses in art, literature, music, speech, or foreign culture; English 100; and Speech 100 plus two semesters of basic physical education or four semesters of basic physical education.